Hosni Mubarak: Gulf War of 1991

-Stance on the invasion of Iraq in 2003
+Stance on the 2003 invasion of Iraq

-President Mubarak spoke out against the 2003 invasion of Iraq, arguing that the Israeli–Palestinian conflict should have been resolved first.
+Mubarak spoke out against the 2003 invasion of Iraq, arguing that the Israeli–Palestinian conflict should have been resolved first.
 He also said the war would cause "100 Bin Ladens".
-However, as President he did not support an immediate US withdrawal from Iraq because he believed it would probably lead to chaos.
+However, as president he did not support an immediate US withdrawal from Iraq because he believed it would probably lead to chaos.

 2005 elections

 President Mubarak was re-elected by majority votes in a referendum for successive terms on four occasions in 1987, 1993, and 1999.
 Each time, Mubarak secured his position by having himself nominated by Parliament then confirmed without opposition in a referendum.

 The September 2005 ballot was a multiple-candidate election rather than a referendum, but the electoral institutions and security apparatus remain under the control of the President.
 On 28 July 2005, Mubarak announced his candidacy.
 The election was scheduled for 7 September 2005; according to civil organizations that observed the election it was marred by mass rigging activities.
-In a move widely seen as political persecution, Ayman Nour, a dissident and candidate for the El-Ghad Party ("Tomorrow party") was convicted of forgery and sentenced to five years' hard labor on 24 December 2005.
+In a move widely seen as political persecution, Ayman Nour, a dissident and candidate for the El-Ghad Party ("Tomorrow Party") was convicted of forgery and sentenced to five years' hard labor on 24 December 2005.